Protect your career with an unrivalled level of insurance coverJoin now

 Become a member of the Institute of Swimming, and we can offer you support and help to develop your teaching and coaching capabilities.

 Membership is open to every UK qualified swimming teacher and coach and provides benefits that make your life easier.
+This includes Open Water, Diving, Artistic Swimming, and Water Polo Coaches.

 The benefits you’ll enjoy: